 … they throw criticism, put downs, or backhanded compliments …

-Any behaviour that feels like you are being put down or criticised.
-This involves chronic criticism, nitpicking, shutting you down, or poking holes in your stories – especially in front of others; or less obviously, paying backhanded compliments (“I always love that dress on you”), undermining you, or overstepping boundaries in the spirit of trying to be “helpful”.
+Any behavior that feels like you are being put down or criticized.
+This involves chronic criticism, nitpicking, shutting you down, or poking holes in your stories – especially in front of others; or less obviously, paying backhanded compliments (“I always love that dress on you”), or undermining you.

 … they are the eternal damsel in distress …